uppuvinnetha2903/Microsoft-Fabric-Procurement-Project/README.md

 ## Sample Data

-The `/sample_data` folder contains synthetic dimension and fact data structured to match the Bronze layer inputs, so the notebooks in this repo are runnable end-to-end.
-See `sample_data/data_dictionary.md` for full column definitions.
+The `/sample_data` folder contains synthetic source data matching the two real ingestion paths used in this project:

-> Note: in the live pipeline, SQL_Source data is read directly from SQL Server via a database connection, not from files — the CSVs here are a static extract provided so the notebooks are runnable without a live database.
+- `Azure_Blob_Source/` — master/reference (dimension) data, loaded via a OneLake shortcut
+- `SQL_Source/` — transactional (fact) data, loaded via Fabric Data Pipelines

+See `sample_data/data_dictionary.md` for full column definitions of every source file.

 > Note: all vendor names, values, and identifiers are synthetically generated for demonstration purposes and do not represent any real organization's data.
+In the live pipeline, SQL_Source data is read directly from SQL Server via a database connection, not from files — the CSVs here are a static extract provided so the notebooks are runnable without a live database.

 ## Star Schema & Semantic Model